Edward Stevens (diplomat): Medical & Scientific Career

+Government Service

-Stevens served as the United States consul-general in the French colony of Saint-Domingue (modern-day Haiti) from 1799 to 1800.
-John Adams sent Stevens to Saint-Domingue with instructions to establish a relationship with the de facto ruler of the colony, Toussaint Louverture, and express support his regime.
-The Federalist Adams administration hoped to encourage the colony's independence, but Louverture maintained a colonial relationship with France.
-Stevens's title of consul suggested a diplomat attached to a country and not a colony, reflecting the Adams administration's view of the situation in Saint-Domingue.
+On February 16, 1799, President John Adams appointed Stevens to serve as the United States consul-general in the French colony of Saint-Domingue (modern-day Haiti).
+Stevens served from 1799 to 1801, during the period when Toussaint Louverture consolidated his rule over the island.
+John Adams sent Stevens to Saint-Domingue with instructions to establish a relationship with Louverture, gain commercial advantages for the United States, and materially support Louverture's regime during his War of the South.
+The Federalist Adams administration hoped to encourage the colony's independence, but Louverture maintained the colonial suzerainty of France.
+Stevens's title of consul-general suggested a diplomat attached to a country and not a colony, reflecting the Adams administration's view of the situation in Saint-Domingue.
 Following his arrival in the colony in April 1799, Stevens succeeded in accomplishing several of his objectives, including suppressing the activities of privateers operating out of the colony, gaining protections for American citizens and property in Saint-Domingue and the right of entry for U.S. vessels into the colony's ports.

+Additionally, Stevens informally served as the British agent in Saint-Domingue for a period of time because local commanders, particularly the Governor of Jamaica, were opposed to having a British official in the colony.
 Stevens pushed for similar privileges for the British, who, like the United States were at war with France.
 This was made difficult by the fact that Britain had occupied part of the colony from 1793 to 1798 in an attempt to capture Saint-Domingue and were also afraid of the Haitian Revolution leading to unrest among slaves in the British West Indies.
-Stevens had to serve as the British agent in Saint-Domingue for a period of time since local commanders were opposed to having a British official in the colony.
-On 13 June 1799, he signed a convention which led to an armistice among the three parties, giving protections to British and American ships from local privateers and allowing them to enter the colony and engage in free trade.
-Stevens's correspondence with Pickering, Adams, and Thomas Jefferson provide important insight into American geopolitics during the Haitian Revolution.
+On 13 June 1799, Stevens signed a convention which led to an armistice among the three parties, granting protections and most favored nation trading relationship to British and American ships.
+Stevens worked in unison with the U.S. Navy's West Indies Squadron to assist Louverture against his sole remaining rival, Andre Rigaud, while avoiding as much direct confrontation with other French authorities as possible.
+His correspondence with Pickering, Adams, and Thomas Jefferson provide important insight into American geopolitics during the Haitian Revolution.

 In 1802, French botanist Pierre Antoine Poiteau named Stevensia, a genus of flowering plants from Haiti and the Dominican Republic which belong to the Rubiaceae family, in Stevens's honour.